 The Latin phrase ‘primum non nocere’ means ‘first, do no harm.’
 This principle that has long been used in medicine is now being applied to a range of products and services.
 An increasing number of consumers and businesses want to buy or supply goods that minimize environmental consequences, such as emissions of greenhouse gases.
 However, fairly comparing impacts can be challenging.
 This is where life cycle analysis, also known as life cycle assessment and commonly referred to simply as LCA, has a role.
 LCAs examine every phase of a product from raw material sourcing through the end of life with the goal of quantifying energy inputs, greenhouse gas emissions, and other environmental metrics.

-Application of ‘life cycle thinking’ is often a new perspective, not previously considered, and LCAs are a powerful tool that can reveal supply chain inefficiencies, opportunities for improving internal processes and environmental consequences of products after sale.
+Application of ‘life cycle thinking” is often a new perspective, not previously considered, and LCAs are a powerful tool that can reveal supply chain inefficiencies, opportunities for improving internal processes, and environmental consequences of products after the sale.
 Insights gained can guide decision-making that not only minimize harm to nature but also reduce cost and exposure to regulatory risk.

-Lee Enterprises Consulting is the world’s premier bioeconomy consulting group, with over 100 highly qualified experts, many serving in life cycle.
-They can perform studies, interpret results and help address the opportunities revealed. and many other renewable energy and renewable chemical areas.
+Lee Enterprises Consulting is the world’s premier bioeconomy consulting group, with over 150 highly qualified experts, many serving in the life cycle.
+They can perform studies, interpret results and help address the opportunities revealed, in other renewable energy and renewable chemical areas.
 Take a look at our experts and the services we provide.
 Most of our experts are also available to advise and serve as expert witnesses in bioeconomy litigation matters.
-For the larger projects, we specialize in putting together full service, interdisciplinary teams with one point of contact.
+For the larger projects, we specialize in putting together full-service, interdisciplinary teams with one point of contact.
 Call us at 1+ (501) 833-8511 or email us for more information.